 Then, the rotation is completed by the knees coming back up, which is also controlled by the hip flexors.
 So, your hip muscles play a bigger role in cycling than you may think.

-Tightness in the hip flexors can also be caused by an overly bent over posture.
+Tightness in the hip flexors can also be caused by an overly bent-over posture.
 This position can compress the anterior (front of hip) muscles (source), a result of which is overloading the iliopsoas.
 Riders also need to ensure that their knees are properly being brought to the top phase of the pedal rotation.

 If this is being done improperly, your upper body will overcompensate, which will unnecessarily put stress on the lower back and hips.
-As well, riding your e-Bike at too high of an intensity too quickly can lead to muscle tightness in the hips.
+As well, riding your e-Bike at too high of intensity too quickly can lead to muscle tightness in the hips.

 Other hip-related pain can be a result of bursitis, piriformis syndrome, myofascial pain, tendinopathy (“snapping hip syndrome”), hernia, and arthritis.
 These can either be pre-existing conditions or can be potential results of consistent hip pain from e-Biking.

-Prevention, treatment, and e-bike adjustments
+Hip pain prevention, treatment, and e-bike adjustments

 There are many ways to prevent and treat hip pain and soreness.
 Some factors rely on adjusting your e-Bike fit, and some rely on riders actively strengthening their hip muscles both on and off the e-Bike.

 A few ways to strengthen your glutes and hip flexors is to gradually increase cadence and mileage intensity when riding your e-Bike, as opposed to jumping in too quickly.
-Increasing either mileage or cadence too quickly can lead to hip damage or pain, since your muscles may not be used to pressure of the activity.
+Increasing either mileage or cadence too quickly can lead to hip damage or pain, since your muscles may not be used to the pressure of the activity.

 For reference, the cadence is the pedaling rate (revolutions per minute, or RPM), and the mileage is the distance you are covering on your e-Bike.
 Consider purchasing a cadence sensor for your e-Bike, as it will allow you to more accurately measure your cadence while riding.